Manu’s Menu

 • Use as a filling for cakes or tarts.

-• Share small jars as gifts during the summer or festive seasons.
+• Share small jars as gifts throughout the year or during the festive season.

 More Homemade Jams to Try